EpsilonZ/CityVisualizer/README.md

 # CityVisualizer 1.0

+__AT THE END I HAVE A ROADMAP IN ORDER TO LET YOU KNOW WHAT I'M CURRENTLY DEVELOPING!__

 __Note: If you want to setup your environment head to code/ and html/ directory.
 There you will find step by step explanations!__

 __Note2: I hope this README is helpful for you.
 If it is not please open an issue explaining what part you don't quite understand and I'll be pleased to help!__